sutoiku/puffin/EDDI.md

 While the vision outlined above might seem very ambitious, it could be implemented with a relatively-simple extension to the SQL syntax:

 ```
-SELECT REMOTE 'https://queryEngine.com/' * FROM remoteTable;
+SELECT THROUGH 'https://queryEngine.com/' * FROM remoteTable;
 ```

 With that syntax, `remoteTable` is local to `https://queryEngine.com/`, which itself is nothing more than an HTTP endpoint exposing a query engine's API.
 Initially, this query engine will only use the SQL syntax, but it should be possible to support complementary query syntaxes down the road, such as the upcoming [Graph Query Language](https://www.gqlstandards.org/) (GQL), while offering the ability to nest one into the other, in both correlated and uncorrelated fashions.

-While similar results could be achieved with alternative syntaxes, using a remote `SELECT` statement would allow this kind of query:
+While similar results could be achieved with alternative syntaxes, using a `SELECT THROUGH` statement would allow this kind of query:

 ```
 SELECT *
   FROM
     localTable AS local,
-    (SELECT REMOTE 'https://queryEngine.com/' * FROM remoteTable) AS remote
+    (SELECT THROUGH 'https://queryEngine.com/' * FROM remoteTable) AS remote
   WHERE local.key = remote.key;
 ```